List of VFL/AFL premiership captains and coaches

 This is a list of captains and coaches of Australian Football League premiership teams.
 Jock McHale has coached the most premierships, with eight in total.
 Syd Coventry, Dick Reynolds and Michael Tuck are the most successful captains, with four premierships each.

 The coach of the premiership winning team currently receives the Jock McHale Medal, named in McHale's honour.
-The medal was first awarded in 2001, and Jock McHale Medals were retrospectively awarded to all premiership winning coaches from 1950 onwards, which was the first season following McHale's retirement from coaching.
+The medal was first awarded in 2001, and Jock McHale Medals were retrospectively awarded to all premiership-winning coaches from 1950 onwards, which was the first season following McHale's retirement from coaching.

+The captain or co-captains of the premiership winning team currently receive the Ron Barassi Medal, named in Barassi's honour.
+The medal was first awarded in 2024 and has not been retrospectively awarded.

 List

-All team captains prior to 1902, and occasionally until 1922, also acted as the team's coach.
+Note: All team captains prior to 1902, and occasionally until 1922, also acted as the team's coach.